 Be frank with the candidate - tell them why you want them and what you are confident they will bring to the role (flattering yet also holds them accountable).
 Tell them about the highs and the lows of the role so that when they choose to take it there will be no surprises.

 So, that’s it!
-Our seven point plan to help you find your perfect hire.
+Our seven point plan to help you find your perfect candidate.
 We put our expertise into practice time and time again for our very own recruitment service, and we are proud to say that it works.
 Let us know if it finds you your dream recruit too!